darklorddad/Swinburne-COS40005-CTPA-FLORENCE/docs/Stale_Patient_Data_Simulation_Generator.md

 ## 1. Introduction

-The `Patient_Data_Simulation_Generator` is a standalone GUI application built with `tkinter`.
+The `stale_patient_data_simulation_generator` is a standalone GUI application built with `tkinter`.
 Its purpose is to generate and visualize simulated patient data.
 This tool is likely used for testing and development purposes, allowing developers to work with realistic-looking data without using real patient information.

 ## 2. Core Components